 - Look painful and uncomfortable

-Most of the impaction cases can be resolved by adding some olive oil, or mix olive oil with some applesauce into lukewarm water for the lizards to bathe for 20 to 30 minutes, with a very soft massage.
+Most of the impaction cases can be resolved by mixing olive oil with some applesauce in lukewarm water.
+Let the lizards bathe in there for 20 to 30 minutes, with a very soft massage.

 5. Mouth Rot

-- The yellowishor white substance on the sides and the corners of the mouth
+- Yellowish or white substance on the sides and the corners of the mouth

 - Loss of teeth